ericbigpanda/docs.bigpanda.io/_integrations/zenoss-debian.md

     $ sudo service bigpanda start

-Your Zabbix alerts are now being streamed to BigPanda.

 <!-- section-separator -->

 #### Success
-You should be able to see all your active Zabbix alerts in the Incidents tab.
+You should be able to see all your active Zenoss alerts in the Incidents tab.